francisojeah/0g-serving-broker/api/doc/0g-serving-usage-procedure.md

 ## Background

-The 0G Serving Agent integrates with the [0G Serving Contract](https://github.com/0glabs/0g-serving-contract) to provide a seamless settlement solution for data retrieval services.
+The 0G Serving Broker integrates with the [0G Serving Contract](https://github.com/0glabs/0g-serving-contract) to provide a seamless settlement solution for data retrieval services.
 For example, if a provider has a chatbot service that can be called using the following command:

 ```sh
 curl https://chatbot.com \